 Keep the rows straight if you can.
 It’s not required, but straight rows make it easier to weed, thin, and harvest.
 I like to stretch a string between two stakes and use that as a guide.

 Don’t bury seeds too deep.
-About ½ inch is enough.
+About ½ inch is more than enough.
+We recommend 1/4 of an inch.
 If you plant them too deep, they may struggle to reach the surface or take longer to sprout.

 If you’re putting them in containers, follow the same steps.
 You can plant them in short rows or a simple grid pattern, still giving about 1 inch between seeds.